3. Jha, Chandan Kumar and Sudipta Sarangi. 2017. "Does Social Media Reduce Corruption?". Information Economics and Policy, 39: 60-71.

 This paper examines in what precise role -- as bribe takers, decision makers or as policy makers do women have an impact on corruption.
 Since much of the corruption literature is plagued either by the lack of instruments or weak instruments, this paper makes a methodological contribution by drawing inferences based on Moreira's (2003) conditional likelihood ratio approach.
 We provide robust evidence that women's presence in parliament has a causal and negative impact on corruption while other measures of female participation in economic activities are shown to have no effect.
 Further, this negative relationship between women's presence in government and corruption is also found to hold in a regional analysis of 17 European countries alleviating concerns that the relationship is driven by unobservable country-fixed characteristics.
 Finally, we show that this relationship does not disappear when women gain similarity in social status.

-"Financial Reforms and Corruption: Evidence using GMM Estimation" (under review).
+"Financial Reforms and Corruption: Evidence using GMM Estimation" (under review at International Review of Economics and Finance).

 This paper assesses the impact of financial reforms on corruption using a panel of 87 countries for 1984-2005.
 To account for the dynamic nature and high persistence of corruption, the paper employs the difference and system generalized method of moments (GMM) estimators.
 It finds that policy reforms targeted towards financial liberalization reduce corruption.
 This result is robust to the inclusion of a number of control variables and the choice of the GMM estimator.
 Interestingly, the financial liberalization index is found to be positively correlated with corruption though this relationship is not robust.
 The findings also indicate that legal origins do not impose a binding constraint on the effectiveness of financial reforms in reducing corruption.